 While regulation of the food delivery industry is tricky because of the nature of the business, there are ways that you as a consumer can make greener choices, without having to wait for the business to do it for you.
 Some of the best practices for finding eco-friendly food delivery include:

-• Find Restaurants with Sustainable Packaging: Ordering from a restaurant with cardboard packing, rather than plastic or styrofoam, is another way to be part of sustainable food delivery and enjoy a greener experience.
+• Find Restaurants with Sustainable Packaging: Ordering from a restaurant with cardboard packaging rather than plastic or styrofoam is another way to be part of sustainable food delivery and enjoy a greener experience.
 As long as the packaging is free of oils, it can be recycled.
 Even if it can’t be recycled, cardboard biodegrades much sooner than other synthetic alternatives.

-• Opt-out of Single-Use Plastics: If prompted, opt out of getting plastic silverware or straws with your meal.
-If you’re getting food delivered to your home, you’ll already have all the utensils you need, without adding more single-use plastics to your order.
+• Opt-out of Single-Use Plastics: If prompted by local or major players in the food industry, opt out of getting plastic silverware or straws with your meal.
+If you’re getting food delivered to your home, you’ll already have all the utensils you need without adding more single-use plastics to your order.
 Storing a pair of utensils at your work or in your bag is another way to reduce your need for single-use plastics on the go.

-Another way to engage in green food delivery is to opt for meal kits, instead of single-meal delivery.
-Meal kits, like Hello Fresh, have a smaller carbon footprint than grocery shopping, and many of these companies are making conscious efforts to reduce food waste.
+Another way to engage in green food delivery is to opt for meal kits instead of single-meal delivery.
+Meal kit companies, like Hello Fresh, have a smaller carbon footprint than grocery shopping, and many of these companies are making conscious efforts to reduce food waste.
 While there are still concerns about shipping and delivery emissions, the scalability of getting multiple meals delivered at once through carbon-neutral delivery still beats single-meal delivery services.

 What Can Businesses Do to Help?